bobbysciacchitano/react-from-scratch/README.md

 ```

 In this example we've created our first piece of interactivity.
 The user can click the button and replace the name with someone else.
-Let's refactor it a little to take more buttons.
+Let's refactor it a little to display more buttons.

 `src/App.js`